aflaag/nix/README.md

 ## hyprland

-- add command to reload waybar
-- match gaps with waybar or the other way around idk
+- match gaps with waybar (and match them with "internal" gaps)
 - remove initial message (should be fixed but check it)
 - fix firefox wrt dpi i think?
 - change scroll sensitivity?